sriyavemuri/My-Shell/README.md

     hello
     subDir

-- The cat command shows what the file "myscript.sh" contains. testDir contains just one subdirectory called "subDir".
+The cat command shows what the file "myscript.sh" contains. testDir contains just one subdirectory called "subDir".
 This test case showcases basic functionality in batch mode.

-## Test Case - testing with no specified file (piping)
+## Test Case 10 - testing with no specified file (piping)

     $ cat myscript.sh | ./mysh
     hello
     subDir

+# COMBINED INTERACTIVE AND BATCH MODE
+We decided to truly test our implementation of mysh by having an interactive mode open an interactive mode that ran mysh in bash.
+Below is the result, which is what was expected.

+`$ ./mysh
+Welcome to my shell!
+mysh> ./mysh
+Welcome to my shell!
+mysh> ./mysh myscript.sh
+hello
+subDir
+mysh> exit
+mysh: exiting
+mysh> exit
+mysh: exiting
+$ `